Harrisinho17/Fifa-Case-Study/ReadME.md

 - **Visualization**: Tableau

 # Conclusion
+**Peak Instances Analysis** -
+- Spanish
+- Arabic
+- English ( Had the most instances of IVR usage)
+- French
+- German
+- Total_IVR

-- total_ivr is different than the sum total of top 5 language IVR making it likely other langauges are involved that are not part of the data set i was given.
+- total_ivr is different than the sum total of top 5 language IVR making it likely other langauges are involved that are not part of the data set I was given.

+**Instances Analysis Dashboard** -
+- instances of IVR usage are more apparent during the week rather than the weekend.
+- IVR effectiveness is 84% with the total IVR dataset.
+- Standard deviation of IVR instances show that "already Submitted_application" had the highest variablity meaning that interaction counts for these topics fluctuate significantly, possibly due to external factors (More analysis required).

+**Language Breakdown**

 ## Project Structure